codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 ### Trigger and target environments
 You can create and assign environments for the Promotion Flow, starting with the Trigger Environment, where the change to the application initiates the flow, and the other target environments required for promotion.
 You need at least one target environment for promotions.

+##### Applications in Trigger Environment
+It is recommended to have a single application for a product in the Trigger Environment.
+If the product has multiple applications with changes, changes are promoted only for a single application.
+The other applications are ignored. <!--- NIMA: which app is selected? the one with the most recent change? -->

-The Trigger
+##### Trigger Environment validation
+If required, add a Promotion Workflow, as a Post-Action trigger workflow to specifically validate the readiness of the trigger environment after the change and commit action.

+##### Applications in target environments
+* A promotion will fail if the product does not contain an application in each environment defined in the Promotion Flow.
+* A target environment can contain multiple applications, for example, representing different tenants or regions.
+When promoting to this environment, each application will be updated with changes from the corresponding application in the source environment.

-* Adding environments
+##### Adding environments
 When adding an environment, you can select from the list of available environments, or create a new one that takes you to the Environments page for defining settings.
-At this point, the Promotion Flow remains unsaved, allowing to return to the flow later.
+At this point, the Promotion Flow remains unsaved.
+A notification alerts you that there are unsaved changes to the Promotion Flow.
+This notification remains as long as you have unsaved changes in the Promotion Flow. allowing to return to the flow later.

-* Removing environments
+##### Removing environments
 You can remove an environment from the Promotion Flow, and decide how to reconnect next environments if any, to previous environments.

 Reconnecting environments is only relevant when there are one or more environments in the flow _following_ the one being removed.
 If the environment you’re removing, for example `staging` is the final environment in the flow, you can remove it directly without needing to reconnect.

-### Dependencies
+### Dependencies in Promotion Flows

-TBD
+A dependency in a Promotion Flow is a direct relationship between two or more environments, where one environment’s promotion depends on the successful promotion of changes in another environment.
+Changes cannot be promoted to the dependent environment until the preceding one is successfully promoted.

+By default, environment

+##### Regional promotion model
+In a global setup, promoting changes to primary regions can be a prerequisite before those changes are promoted to additional regions.
+Internal and External Dependencies: You might set up an internal environment (for employee access) that must be updated and stable before changes are promoted to customer-facing environments.

+##### Dependencies in parallel flows
+Dependencies in promotion flows arIn parallel flow designs, promotions to multiple environments occur concurrently.
+Unlike dependent flows, parallel flows assume that each target environment can be updated independently of the others.
+This design is ideal when environments serve distinct purposes or when they can be updated independently without risk to other environments, such as promoting changes to multiple regional clusters that do not have cross-dependencies.

 ### Inline versus global Promotion Policy settings

-For each environment, you can explicitly set the Promotion Policy, including the Promotion Action (required), and the optional Pre- and Post-Action Workflows.
+For each environment, you can explicitly set the Promotion Policy that defines how to validate environment readiness through the Promotion Action (required), and the optional Pre- and Post-Action Workflows.

 ##### Inline Promotion Policy settings
 The Flow Builder displays available settings for the Promotion Policy.
 If you manually select these settings, this _inline_ selection overrides any global Promotion Policy settings that match the product/environment when the flow is triggered.